 - Click here to get further information put together by the Student Union.

-- More information can also be found on the flyer or on the homepage of the ARD ZDF Beitragsservice.
+- More information for students can also be found on the homepage of the ARD ZDF Beitragsservice.

 - After students have registered their place of residence, the Residents’ Registration Office usually transfers the data to the ARD ZDF Beitragsservice.
 Consequently, every resident will be contacted separately and has to react in order to avoid potential fines.

 - The Student Union withdraws the rent from the bank account you stated approximately on the eighth day of each month by SEPA direct debit.